-The following tests and grading procedures are used to assess student learning and mastery of course content in the 1500-hour course:
+The following tests and grading procedures are used to assess student learning and comprehension of course content in the course:

-- 1. Academic theory exams: Students must receive a grade of 80% or higher on each assigned theory exam. - 2.
-Core written and practical skills evaluation: Students must receive a grade of 80% or higher on each written exam and each practical skill exam in order to complete the Core program.
-The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a grade of 80% or higher in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.

-- 3. Final exam 1: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 80% or higher on all final exams. - 4.
-Final exam 2: This written exam covers an overview of all theory instruction, South Dakota state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 80% or higher on all final exams. - 5.
-Final South Dakota Laws & Rules Written Exam: The written exam covers an overview of all South Dakota state law.
-Students must receive a grade of 80% or higher on all final exams. - 6.
-Clinic practical worksheets: Students must complete all clinic practical worksheets.
+- 1. Academic theory exams: Future Professionals must receive a grade of 80% or higher on each assigned theory exam - 2.
+Core written and practical skills evaluation: Future Professionals must receive a grade of 80% or higher on each written exam and each practical skill exam in order to complete the Core phase of the program to transition to the Clinic Classroom.
+If future professionals are unable to pass each exam after two attempts, they may be asked to withdraw from the program and re-enroll in the next available class start date. - 3.
+Final exam 1: This test covers an overview of professional foundations including but limited to electricity, infection control, and chemistry.
+Future Professionals must receive a grade of 80% or higher on all final exams. - 4.
+Final exam 2: This written exam covers an overview of all theory instruction of all Cosmetology related subjects.
+Future Professionals must receive a grade of 80% or higher on all final exams. - 5.
+South Dakota Laws & Rules Written Exam: The written exam covers an overview of all South Dakota state laws and rules.
+Future Professionals must receive a grade of 80% or higher on all exams. - 6.
+Clinic experiences and hours: Future Professionals must submit their hours and experiences into CourseKey Skills Tracker daily.
+These submissions should reflect the hours and experiences each future professional participated in each day.